seongkyun/pytorch-classifications/README.md

 __Other argument__
 - `--idx`: the index for the repeated experiment (default: 0)

+## Available networks
+- __!IMPORTANT!__ : All the architecture of networks are modified
+  - The fully-connected layers are added for my experiment(to output 128-dimension vectors).
+  - If you want to ues original models, then just remove one fully-connected layer among 2 of each architecthre.

+## Available datasets
+- CIFAR-10
+- CIFAR-100
+- STL-10
+- IMAGENET(ILSVRC12)- Not yet supported (will be added)

 ## Experimental results
 - Every hyper parameters are same with default settings
 - Cifar-10 dataset